tobineberle/balanceBot/README.md

 ### **A4988 Library**

 I wrote an A4988 C library for the STM32F401RE and this helped me get a really good basis of state-based programming, timer setup, and interrupt handling.
 This was the final piece after implementing the previous two libraries and I thought it would keep going quickly!
 I was devistatingly wrong.
-I spent a lot of time troubleshooting and reading through some other peoples work online.
+Writing non-blocking motor control code was incredibly tedious, and I spent a lot of time troubleshooting and reading through some other peoples work online.
 Specifically the following mentions:

 [Laurb9's Arduino Cpp Code](https://github.com/laurb9/StepperDriver)